Data collection, analysis, interpretation and reporting of results are invaluable to our agency’s efforts.

 The Planning and Evaluation team works closely with our staff, community agencies, community coalitions, researchers and funders.
 They support data collection efforts generated from within the agency and evaluations associated with externally funded contracts as well as with state or national WIC Program mandates.

-Identifying Needs at WIC Centers To plan programs and services in response to client needs, we periodically survey our WIC program participants and community members to assess specific health-related knowledge and behaviors.
+Identifying Needs at WIC Offices To plan programs and services in response to client needs, we periodically survey our WIC program participants and community members to assess specific health-related knowledge and behaviors.
 In addition, the team utilizes secondary data sources such as WIC program data, statistics published by the Los Angeles County Department of Public Health (LACDPH), the UCLA Health Policy Institute/California Health Interview Survey (CHIS) and many others.

 Program Development Planning and Evaluation staff collaborate closely with each of our departments and programs to plan practice-based and evidence-based interventions in response to the needs of the communities we serve.
 The Planning and Evaluation team works closely with other staff to identify opportunities for new programs and to develop applications and proposals for funding to outside foundations and agencies.